neurite/mac-os-dev-notes/README.md

 ### Terminal

-1. Source Code Pro, Cousine, Droid Sans, Droid Sans Mono from Font Squirrel
+1. Anonymous Pro, Cousine, Droid Sans, Droid Sans Mono, Source Code Pro from Font Squirrel
 2. By default the Mac OS terminal is a login shell (`/usr/bin/login`).
 The login shell executes `~/.bash_profile`.
 Note that it does not execute `~/.bashrc`.
 We can make it a non-login shell (`/bin/bash`).
-No matter what shell we choose, to be consistent edit, `~/.bash_profile` so that it looks like this:
+No matter what shell we choose, to be consistent, edit `~/.bash_profile` so that it looks like this:

     ```bash
     if [ -r ~/.profile ]; then